Fern: Sporophyte

 Croziers, fronds, and rhizomes of bracken.
 In this species the stems grow underground, allowing the plant to spread horizontally.

 The anatomy of fern leaves can be anywhere from simple to highly divided, or even indeterminate (e.g. Gleicheniaceae, Lygodiaceae).
 The divided forms are pinnate, where the leaf segments are completely separated from one other, or pinnatifid (partially pinnate), where the leaf segments are still partially connected.
 When the fronds are branched more than once, it can also be a combination of the pinnatifid are pinnate shapes.
 If the leaf blades are divided twice, the plant has bipinnate fronds, and tripinnate fronds if they branch three times, and all the way to tetra- and pentapinnate fronds.
 In tree ferns, the main stalk that connects the leaf to the stem (known as the stipe), often has multiple leaflets.
 The leafy structures that grow from the stipe are known as pinnae and are often again divided into smaller pinnules.

 Fern stems are often loosely called rhizomes, even though they grow underground only in some of the species.
-Epiphytic species and many of the terrestrial ones have above-ground creeping stolons (e.g., Polypodiaceae), and many groups have above-ground erect semi-woody trunks (e.g., Cyatheaceae, the scaly tree ferns).
+Epiphytic species and many of the terrestrial ones have above-ground creeping stolons growing from the rhizome (e.g., Polypodiaceae), and many groups have dense, erect above-ground trunks (e.g., Cyatheaceae, the scaly tree ferns).
 These can reach up to 20 m tall in a few species (e.g., Cyathea brownii on Norfolk Island and Cyathea medullaris in New Zealand).

 Roots are underground non-photosynthetic structures that take up water and nutrients from soil.
 They are always fibrous and are structurally very similar to the roots of seed plants.

-Gametophyte

-As in all vascular plants, the sporophyte is the dominant phase or generation in the life cycle.
-The gametophytes of ferns, however, are very different from those of seed plants.
-They are free-living and resemble liverworts, whereas those of seed plants develop within the spore wall and are dependent on the parent sporophyte for their nutrition.
-A fern gametophyte typically consists of:
+Similar species